Thatcher Demko: Vancouver Canucks

 On March 1, 2021, Demko earned his first career regular season shutout in a 4–0 victory over the Winnipeg Jets.
 The shutout would be the first game in an 8–1–0 run by Demko to start the month of March, in which he posted a .950 save percentage and a 1.74 goals against average.
 The run would establish Demko's position as the number 1 in Vancouver's crease going forward.
 On March 31, Demko signed a five-year, $25 million contract extension with the Canucks.

 On January 2, 2022, Demko was named the NHL Third Star of the Month for December 2021 after posting a 7–1–0 record, 1.72 goals-against average, and .946 save percentage during the month.
 On January 13, Demko was named an NHL All-Star for the first time in his career.

+Demko was named a Vezina Trophy finalist for the first time in his career for the 2023–24 season.

+On April 21, 2024, during a playoff game against Nashville Predators, Demko injured his popliteus muscle.
+After a seven-month rehabilitation, he played his first game of the 2024–25 season on December 10, 2024.
+After completing 17 games for the Canucks, he picked up another injury in February 2025, which sidelined him for another 40 days.
+He finished the season by playing six more games at the end of March and in early April.

+On July 1, 2025 Demko signed a three-year contract extension which would start in the 2026–27 season with an $8.5 million annual average value and a no-move clause.

 International play

 Demko won a silver medal as a member of the U.S. national under-18 team at the 2013 IIHF World U18 Championships.
 He also was a member of the U.S. national junior team at the 2014 IIHF World Junior Championship, and was a backup to fellow Hockey East goaltender Jon Gillies of Providence.

 The following year, at the 2015 IIHF World Junior Championship, Demko was the starting goaltender, starting in 7 of 8 games.
 Despite the team's elimination in the quarterfinals, Demko finished third in the tournament among goaltenders with a 1.74 GAA and .938 save percentage.

 Demko would get his first appearance at a senior men's international tournament at the 2019 IIHF World Championship as a backup to Cory Schneider.
 Demko started in 2 games against Great Britain and France respectively and finished the tournament with a 2–0–0 record.